OK, Pitt fans, the cover is back ... let's make it work - Mash Viral

 At 11.59 p.m.
-Friday, exactly 10 weeks after the announcement of the return of the Pitt cover, we sold 899 H2P subscriptions toward our goal of 1,000.
+Saturday, 10 weeks after the announcement of the return of Pitt cover, we sold 918 H2P subscriptions toward our goal of 1,000.

+We sold 19 Friday, including two group purchases: 10 per Jim Haug in Vermont, three more by Michael Santa Maria, which had bought five earlier in the campaign.

 Wait, it’s better: since all the other Pitt fans will have 1000 covers, he will donate his matches one by one to Pitt’s students and soldiers.